ScrollPrize/scrollprize-website/docs/09_faq.md

 * [Out of the Ashes: Recovering the Lost Library of Herculaneum](https://www.youtube.com/watch?v=98W-j545-0Y)
 * For more videos see [this page](https://www2.cs.uky.edu/dri/videos/)

-### Do we really need 8µm resolution?
+### Do we really need 7.91µm or 3.24µm resolution?
 These data files are huge!

-We are releasing about 5.5TB worth of 3D volumetric data of the scrolls (8µm), and 1.8TB worth of data of the fragments (4µm).
-We don't know what the minimum resolution necessary to detect ink is, but this paper suggests that it may be 8µm: [From invisibility to readability: Recovering the ink of Herculaneum](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0215775&type=printable).
+We don't know what the minimum resolution necessary to detect ink is, but this paper suggests that it may be 7.91µm: [From invisibility to readability: Recovering the ink of Herculaneum](https://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0215775&type=printable).

 ### If an algorithm can read ink from a fragment X-ray, is it likely to work on a scroll?

-There is a known domain shift between the existing CT scans of fragments and scrolls, but the exciting results of the First Letters prize confirm the ink presence is captured in the scroll scans and can be detected!
+There is a known domain shift between the existing CT scans of fragments and scrolls, but the exciting results of the [First Letters](firstletters) prize confirm the ink presence is captured in the scroll scans and can be detected!

 ### Can machine learning models hallucinate letters that aren't there?